-Lauren will be at the Graduate School until the end of July.
+Lauren will be at the Research Training Group until the end of July.

-The Graduate School welcomes Visiting Fellow Poonam Pandey
+The Research Training Group welcomes Visiting Fellow Poonam Pandey

 We are happy to welcome Poonam Pandey as a research fellow from May.
 Poonam Pandey is a research fellow at the Department of Science and Technology-Centre for Policy Research (DST-CPR) at Indian Institute of Science, Bangalore, India.
 She has completed a post-doc from Faculty of Arts and Social Sciences, Maastricht University, The Netherlands and Ph.
 D from Centre for Studies in Science Policy, Jawaharlal Nehru University, New Delhi.
 Most of her work on emerging technologies in the domain of agriculture, energy and health builds on the interdisciplinary approaches of Science and Technology Studies, Innovation Studies and development studies.
 She is a board member for the Society of New and Emerging Technologies (S.NET 2019-2022).
 During this fellowship, Poonam will work towards understanding the (relational) processes (of valorizing and evaluating) through which 'value' is understood, created, transferred and destroyed in different innovation approaches (such as innovation systems, Responsible Research and Innovation, frugal innovations, and inclusive innovations to name a few).

-Poonam will be at the Graduate School until the end of July.
+Poonam will be at the Research Training Group until the end of July.

 Georg Fischer's thesis defense